Bauumm/OpenHexagonLevelConverter/README.md

 options:
-  -h, --help            show this help message and exit --fps-limit level fps_limit
+  -h, --help            show this help message and exit --timing-options level performance_level fps_limit_lower fps_limit_upper
-                        limit fps for a level that may depend on it
+                        set timing options for a level that may depend on it (default: None) --default-timing-options performance_level fps_limit_lower fps_limit_upper
+                        set the default timing options (default: [0.03, 240, 960])
+  --quiet               with this option converted packs will not print out error messages from the original lua (default: False)
 ```
 # Installation
 ## From source